Tech writers can code too

 $

 The ls command outputs the names of the files and directories in the current directory.
-The other names (Desktop, Documents, and so on) are other files and folders in the same folder as your new datacenters folder.
+The other name, welcome.txt in this case, is another other file in the same folder as your new datacenters folder.

 Let’s go to the new directory, which makes it the new, current directory.